 When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), Administrators can define a list of Active Directory domains that user accounts need to be connected to in order to use either app.
 This allows Admins to control deployments of both applications to ensure they are only used on user accounts joined to known domains and with pre-defined UPN suffixes.

-If a user's UPN suffix is not entitled through this mechanism, they will see a message informing them they are not authorized or permitted to sync or connect to the cloud using either app.
+If a user's UPN suffix is not entitled to using this mechanism, they will see a message informing them they are not authorized or permitted to sync or connect to the cloud using either app.

 The message will persist until the user becomes an authorized domain user with an authorized UPN suffix or if the list of authorized suffixes is updated in the cloud.
 With the Desktop App, users' drives are removed, and users are notified that their device is not authorized to connect to the specified Egnyte domain.

-Enable Device Entitlement for the Desktop App and Desktop Sync
+Enable Device Entitlement for the Desktop Sync and Desktop App

 - Name of your Egnyte domain (e.g., acme.egnyte.com)